ecmwf/ecflow/docs/client_api/index.rst

     * - :ref:`plug_cli`
       - :term:`user command`
       - Plug command is used to move nodes.

-    * - :ref:`port_cli`
-      - :term:`user command`
-      - port: If specified will override the environment variable ECF_PORT and default port number of 3141

     * - :ref:`query_cli`
       - :term:`user command`
       - Query the status of attributes